• Skip to primary navigation

 My dip is too thick; how can I adjust the consistency?

-If the dip is thicker than you'd like, you can add a splash of milk, broth, or even a bit more salsa to the mixture.
+If the dip is thicker than you'd like, add a splash of milk, broth, or even a bit more salsa.
 Stir well and adjust to your desired consistency.

 Close up of bean dip in a bowl with toppings in the background.